DataFire/Integrations/integrations/generated/google_appengine/README.md

   * gcrDomain `string`: The Google Container Registry domain used for storing managed build docker images for this application.
   * iap [IdentityAwareProxy](#identityawareproxy)
   * id `string`: Identifier of the Application resource.
 This identifier is equivalent to the project ID of the Google Cloud Platform project where you want to deploy your application.
 Example: myapp.
-  * locationId `string`: Location from which this application will be run.
-Application instances will run out of data centers in the chosen location, which is also where all of the application's end user content is stored.Defaults to us-central.Options are:us-central - Central USeurope-west - Western Europeus-east1 - Eastern US
+  * locationId `string`: Location from which this application runs.
+Application instances run out of the data centers in the specified location, which is also where all of the application's end user content is stored.Defaults to us-central.View the list of supported locations (https://cloud.google.com/appengine/docs/locations).
   * name `string`: Full path to the Application resource in the API.
 Example: apps/myapp.@OutputOnly
   * servingStatus `string` (values: UNSPECIFIED, SERVING, USER_DISABLED, SYSTEM_DISABLED): Serving status of this application.